Utah Administrative Code

 (1) The Division shall maintain and make public a list of all certified educational or prevention series and treatment programs.

-(2) The list shall include agency contact information, service location address, and target population.
+(2) The list shall include agency contact information, service location address, and target population, and a brief description of services offered.

 For questions regarding the content or application of rules under Title R523, please contact the promulgating agency (Human Services, Substance Abuse and Mental Health).
 A list of agencies with links to their homepages is available at http://www.utah.gov/government/agencylist.html or from http://www.rules.utah.gov/contact/agencycontacts.htm.